top of page

 Emergency Management Coordinator

-During his 21-year tenure, he has spent almost 19 of these years coordinating the CERT program.
-From a Basic CERT program has spawned an Advanced CERT initiative comprised of the following 5 divisions: Spartanburg County Search and Rescue, Spartanburg County Support Services, Spartanburg County Sheltering, Spartanburg County DART, and Spartanburg County Emergency Communications.
+During his 23-year tenure, he has spent almost 21 of these years coordinating the CERT program.
+From a Basic CERT program has spawned an Advanced CERT initiative comprised of the following 5 divisions: Spartanburg County Search and Rescue, Spartanburg County Support Services, Spartanburg County Sheltering, Spartanburg County DART, CERT91, and Spartanburg County Emergency Communications.
 In addition to coordinating these initiatives, Swofford is hands on in all other departmental functions/activities while also being a loving husband and father of 4 beautiful girls.

 Family, SAR, CERT, VOAD, and just Community are of some of Swofford's passions.
 He is also a closet IMT geek, having taken All Hazards IMT training and Managing Search operations on numerous occasions.
-In addition, Mr. Swofford is a Part 107 Drone Pilot, has his SC CEM, and is an AMPWDA Nationally Certified K9 Handler with K9 Brodie in the discipline of Live FInd Air Scent.
-During his tenure with EM, Swofford has been through 4 Presidentially declared disasters, responded to 100+ searches, and helped coordinate 20+ shelter operations.
+In addition, Mr. Swofford is a Part 107 Drone Pilot, has his SC CEM, and was an AMPWDA Nationally Certified K9 Handler with K9 Brodie in the discipline of Live FInd Air Scent.
+During his tenure with EM, Swofford has been through 5 Presidentially declared disasters, responded to 150+ searches, and helped coordinate numerous shelter operations.

 Mike Brown